 Spanish Language: Conversation and Composition

-Arte: Through a series of workshops, students acquaint themselves with different techniques and media and create a portfolio they present at the end of the program.
-Materials fee $150 US.
+Arte: Through a series of workshops, students acquaint themselves with different techniques and media to depict their picturesque surroundings.
+They present their portfolio at the end of the program.
+Materials fee $125 US.

 Gastronomía: Through cooking workshops and visits to local bakeries, markets, and stores, students learn the history and evolution of Spanish cuisine, and taste the culinary treasures of the region.
 Lab fee $125 US.